 Certain multivitamins and foods (especially breakfast cereals) have iron added in, which can contribute to iron buildup over time in those that don’t get rid of iron once a month, namely all males and all non-menstruating females.
 One of the most popular multivitamins on pharmacy shelves has 100% of the iron RDA per pill, and that one extremely popular breakfast cereal (the one with the bee who’s always up in your business for some reason) contains almost 50% of the iron RDA.
 A bowl or two of cereal a day, plus red meat a few times a week, a few iron-fortified energy bars, a multivitamin … the iron can add up really quickly.

 There are three general strategies for limiting iron.
 The first is to simply eat less of it, like by switching to an iron-free multivitamin if you choose to take one at all.
 Second, you can take advantage of the various iron-absorption inhibitors, such as coffee and certain plant phytochemicals.
-The third method seems like the most radical option -- donate blood every once in awhile, and ditch some of the iron trapped in your red blood cells.
-This method doesn’t necessitate dietary changes, and as a bonus you’re helping someone who really needs that very same blood that you’re trying to get rid of.
-It’s a win-win!
+The third method seems like the most radical option: donate blood every once in awhile, and ditch some of the iron trapped in your red blood cells.

 We’re talking a pretty decent amount of iron, depending on the condition of your cast iron pan, and what specifically you’re cooking.